mpv-player/mpv/DOCS/man/input.rst

     How these details are handled may change in the future.

+``mpv-version``
+    Return the mpv version/copyright string.
+Depending on how the binary was built, it might contain either a release version, or just a git hash.

 ``options/<name>`` (RW)
     Read-only access to value of option ``--<name>``.
 Most options can be changed at runtime by writing to this property.
 Note that many options